-This column was first published in The Tablet in December, 2009)
+This column was first published in The Tablet in December, 2009 and here on 2015)

 In November and December of 2009, I was team-teaching a course called “Dynamic Evolution” at LeMoyne College, a small Jesuit university in Syracuse, New York.
 The biblical scholar from Leuven, Fr.
 Jan Lambrecht SJ, concentrated on the world-view of the New Testament in the first half of the course; my task was to bring the students forward through the cosmologies of the middle ages and the scientific revolution, to present day views on space and time: quantum theory and relativity.
 It’s been an exhausting journey.

 For many of the undergraduates, the shocking message has been how little we know for certain.
 After an academic path focused mostly on memorizing “facts” they must now come to the realization that everything they’ve been taught is, if not exactly wrong, then at least woefully incomplete.
 With everything we learn, we also learn how much more there is to know.

 Certainly, the world of certainties is an illusion.
 Time and space itself may be an illusion, according to some authors we’ve looked at.
 (But we’ve also read Dorothy L. Sayer’s essay, “Strong Meat;” she insists, from the Christian perspective, that time and the human experience are very real indeed.)
 No wonder that C. S. Lewis could mourn in The Discarded Image for the orderly and beautiful medieval model of the universe that had but one serious flaw: it was not true.